Backup158/DarktideWeaponCustomizationOwO/docs/parts_added.md

 &emsp; ﻿﻿Includes variant with dust cover (that I wish I could make wider).
 I also left two scuffed variants that I made before I realize there was already an elevation ladder in the game lmao.
 - **M16 Carry Handle Irons**: Infantry/Braced/Vigilant Autoguns  \
 &emsp; ﻿﻿Sight aligned with M16 Barrels (Tall).
 Versions with and without the rear elevation wheel since I don't think a1's have them.
-- **Holographic Sights with Magnifier**: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers  \
+- **Holographic Sights with Magnifier**: Braced/Infantry/Vigilant Autoguns, Recon Lasguns, Bolter, Bolt Pistol, Combat Shotguns, Snubnosed Revolvers  \
 &emsp; ﻿﻿Based on EOTech HWS and Vortex Razor AMG.  \
 &emsp; ﻿﻿Adds standalone holographic sight, holo with magnifier to the side, and holo with magnifier lined up (with options for 2 zoom levels).  \
 &emsp; ﻿﻿﻿You can choose all 3 sight pictures by using the sight_2 options from the MT Plugin.  \
 &emsp; ﻿﻿﻿Holo with magnifier lined up includes variants for zoom.  \
 ﻿﻿&emsp; ﻿Includes short variant that doesn't clip with the receiver, but blocks more of the sight picture.  \
 &emsp; ﻿﻿Supports the Volleygun receivers from Syn's Edits.
-- **Telescopic Sights with Red Dot Sight**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Snubnosed Revolvers  \
+- **Telescopic Sights with Red Dot Sight**: Braced/Infantry/Vigilant Autoguns, Infantry/Helbore/Recon Lasguns, Bolter, Bolt Pistol, Combat Shotguns, Snubnosed Revolvers  \
 &emsp; ﻿﻿Adds standalone ACOG sight and SUSAT sight.
 Includes variants for different zoom and with RDS stacked on top.  \
 &emsp; ﻿﻿﻿ACOG doesn't have bullet drop compensation crosshair ticks.  \
 &emsp; ﻿&emsp; ﻿Uses the default Darktide reflex pictures, equipped through sight_2 options.  \